sandersn/manual/Typescript-for-Functional-Programmers.md

 Typescript uses the type `any` whenever it can't tell what the type of an expression should be.
 Compared to `Dynamic`, calling `any` a type is an overstatement.
-It mostly just turns off the type checker wherever it appears.
+It just turns off the type checker wherever it appears.
 For example, you can push anything into an `any[]` without marking it in any way: